-Current evidence therefore indicates that when it comes to lipids and cardiovascular prevention, relying on LDL-C is an oversimplification and will not solve any problems in the long run.
+The current evidence, therefore, indicates that when it comes to lipids and cardiovascular prevention, relying on LDL-C is an oversimplification and will not solve any problems in the long run.
 Many other factors have to be taken into account.
 Overemphasizing the role of LDL-C in order to increase the use of statin drugs is misleading and has to stop.

-The Jupiter trial suggested that treatment with statins (cholesterol lowering drugs) may have beneficial effects among people with relatively low levels of LDL-C. The individuals who participated in this trial all had elevated levels of hs-CRP which is a marker of inflammation.
+The Jupiter trial suggested that treatment with statins (cholesterol-lowering drugs) may have beneficial effects among people with relatively low levels of LDL-C. The individuals who participated in this trial all had elevated levels of hs-CRP which is a marker of inflammation.

-The study raises the question whether cholesterol lowering is only a byproduct, and whether the efficacy of statins is mediated through other mechanisms, such as reducing inflammation.
+The study raises the question whether cholesterol-lowering is only a byproduct, and whether the efficacy of statins is mediated through other mechanisms, such as reducing inflammation.

 Statins are potent inhibitors of cholesterol biosynthesis.
 They are effective in secondary prevention of individuals with CVD.
 However, the overall benefits observed with statins appear to be greater than what might be expected from changes in lipid levels alone, suggesting effects beyond cholesterol lowering.